Tuvald/Portfolio/README.md

 ## Usage
 Visit [my portfolio page](https://deco1800-6f70f6cd.uqcloud.net/) on the UQ cloud zone to explore my work.
+NB: the cloud does not work anymore.
+Open the index.html in a browser of your choice instead.

 The website is on one page style, meaning that everything is on one page, and it will only load new pages if you click a button to view one of my projects or other links on my website.